Disease Guide ·Eye Infections ·2026

 5Are dog eye infections contagious?

-Some eye infections are contagious between dogs — bacterial and viral conjunctivitis can spread through direct contact or shared items.
-Canine distemper virus can cause eye discharge and is highly contagious.
-However, most eye infections in dogs are caused by individual factors like allergies, dry eye, or anatomical issues and aren't transmitted to other dogs.
-Eye infections in dogs are not contagious to humans in most cases.
+Some are contagious between dogs: bacterial and viral conjunctivitis spread through contact or shared items.
+Canine distemper virus is highly contagious.
+However, most infections stem from individual factors like allergies or anatomy-not transmitted to other dogs.
+Not contagious to humans.

 6When should I take my dog to the vet for an eye problem?